Just about everyone agrees that food and wine are meant to go together. But what about relationships comprised of a chef and a sommelier?

 They met at the now-shuttered Aubergine restaurant in Newport Beach.
 “Scott was working back-of-the-house in the restaurant, I was front-of-the-house,” says Gina.
 “The restaurant was such a romantic place, anyway.”

-That romance 10 years ago has led to a pair of top-rated restaurants in Dallas.
-Gina, 35, and Scott, 37, opened Bijoux in 2006 and, in 2008, they opened The Second Floor Bistro & Bar.
+That romance 10 years ago has led to a top-rated restaurant in Dallas.
+Gina, 35, and Scott, 37, opened The Second Floor Bistro & Bar in 2008.

 Do they disagree about their work?
 “All the time,” says Gina.